schlicht/IsingModel/README.md

 ![magnetization_squared](https://cloud.githubusercontent.com/assets/23300144/24081757/a74404e0-0c76-11e7-98f6-ed3e64cc4c01.png) | ![](https://cloud.githubusercontent.com/assets/23300144/24081531/f448dd78-0c72-11e7-8331-1e4742f06a7e.png)

 Susceptibility| Expected Results (A. W. Sandvik, AIP Conf.
 Proc.
 1297, 135 (2010).)
 :----:|:----:
 ![susceptibility_with_temperature](https://cloud.githubusercontent.com/assets/23300144/24078261/4eca3ba4-0c26-11e7-9d7b-a2b54fc3b899.png) | ![Susceptibility](https://cloud.githubusercontent.com/assets/23300144/24081555/545d88a8-0c73-11e7-9181-0f118f9ca0b7.png)

 The chaotic behavior at lower temperatures is due to the simulation being unable to settle onto the expected state.
 The low temperatures causes change to be slow and the simulation wasn't run for enough time steps for the simulation to converge.

+Feel free to run the code yourself.
+You can easily adjust the lattice size, temperature, number of time steps between samples, and number of samples.

+## Possible Improvements
+There are plenty of variations of the Ising Model that I could easily try out.
+The Ising Model is studied in 1, 2, 3, and 3+ dimensions (1D doesn't have a phase change to magnetism but 2+ dimensions do.)
+Also properties such as autocorrelation (how long it takes for magnetism to change direction) may also be investigated.
+Another cool possibility is to study vortices that occur and propagate through 3+ dimensions.